scarv/lwise/README.md

 ├── doc                     - documentation
 ├── build                   - working directory for build └── src                     - source code
-    ├── hardware              - source code for hardware │   ├── fpga                - source code for the FPGA implementation using Vivado │   │   ├── board             - source for supporting a specific board (e.g., sakura-x)
+    ├── hw                    - source code for hardware │   ├── fpga                - source code for the FPGA implementation using Vivado │   │   ├── board             - source for supporting a specific board (e.g., sakura-x)
     │   │   ├── script            - scripts for handling the FPGA bitstream on Vivado